-Analgesic Dose Route Duration Note Lidocaine < 2 mg/kg SC, Infiltration of surgical wounds 30-60 min.
+Analgesic Dose Route Duration Note Lidocaine < 2 mg/kg SC, 30-60 min.
 Use lidocaine HCl 2% (20mg/ml) injectable solution.
-Because this drug is acidic, it is recommended to dilute it 3:1 with sodium bicarbonate injectable solution (at 5 or 8.4%).
+Infiltration of surgical wounds Because this drug is acidic, it is recommended to dilute it 3:1 with sodium bicarbonate injectable solution (at 5 or 8.4%).
 Dilution must be prepared immediately before use and should not be stored.
 A diluted solution is as effective, but induction of analgesia is slightly prolonged.
 Dilution with sodium bicarbonate is unnecessary if lidocaine is administered to an anesthetized animal.
 EMLA cream Thick spread Topical 30-60 min.
 Apply only to intact skin.
 Shave or pluck the fur.
-Ideally, 10 minutes before the painful procedure Lidocaine Thick spread Use lidocaine HCl 2% (20mg/ml) cream or gel.
-Apply only to intact skin.
+Ideally, 10 minutes before the painful procedure Localine Thick spread Apply only to intact skin.
 Shave or pluck the fur.
 Ideally, 10 minutes before the painful procedure Eye drops 1-2 drops Ocular 30-60min Bupivacaine < 2 mg/kg SC, Infiltration 3-4 hrs.
 Use bupivacaine HCl 0.50% (5mg/ml) injectable solution. of surgical wounds Same comment as for lidocaine.

-7. SYSTEMIC ANALGESIA
+7. GENERAL ANALGESIA

-- 1.1.
-Administration of non-steroidal anti-inflammatory drugs (NSAIDs): - 1.1.1.
+7.1.
+Administration of non-steroidal anti-inflammatory drugs (NSAIDs):

+7.1.1.
 NSAIDs include carprofen, ketoprofen, meloxicam, and dipyrone.

-- 1.1.2.
-Ensure good water intake and monitor hydration status during the treatment period. - 1.1.3.
-Suspend water restriction before administration of NSAIDs. - 1.1.4.
-Do not administer NSAIDs to neonatal rodents. - 1.2 Administration of opiates: - 1.2.1.
-Opiates include Buprenorphine and butorphanol. - 1.2.2.
-Ensure good water intake and monitor hydration status during treatment. - 1.2.3.
-Suspend water restriction before administration of opiates.
+- 7.1.2.
+Ensure good water intake and monitor hydration status during the treatment period. - 7.1.3.
+Suspend water restriction before administration of NSAIDs. - 7.1.4.
+Do not administer NSAIDs to neonatal rodents.